ericfields/slack-coup/README.md

 If a player is forced to flip their card, due to an `assassination`, losing a challenge, or a `coup`, they must flip a card.
 This card remains face up and visible to other players for the duration of the game.
 When both of a player's cards are flipped, that player is out of the game.

+You can get info on any card or action by typing `info <card/action>`.

 #### Cards

 ##### Ambassador